 - Details of any criminal solicitors (such as the Duty Solicitor at the police station, and/or criminal defence solicitors who represented you in criminal proceedings)

 - If any audio or video footage is available (e.g. mobile phone audio or video recording, CCTV, car dashcam video etc.)

-- If you have any documentation to support your claim, such as letters confirming the outcome of a complaint against the police, reports from the Independent Police Complaints Commission (IPCC) etc.
+- If you have any documentation to support your claim, such as letters confirming the outcome of a complaint against the police, reports from the Independent Office for Police Conduct (IOPC) etc.

 - If there are any witnesses to the incident(s) and their details

 - Names and, if known, collar numbers of police officers involved

 - Why you think the police mistreated you

 - The police’s version of events, if known, and anything they have told you to justify their conduct

 - Your occupation (if any)

 - If you have any previous convictions

 - If you need someone to represent you in the proceedings (e.g. if you are under 18).